University of Georgia

 A closeup of a man in a blue-collared shirt smiling outside of an academic building.

-But a team of center researchers, led by Rick Tarleton, remained undaunted, making huge progress in June 2025 by developing Chagas’s first test of cure, a standardized method for proving whether a cure works.
+But a team of center researchers, led by Rick Tarleton, remained undaunted, making huge strides in June 2025 by developing Chagas’s first test of cure, a standardized method for proving whether a cure works.

 “This test of cure is a real game changer for drug treatment studies,” said Brooke White, a lead researcher on the study.
 “We are already working with other research groups in hopes of creating a quicker and cheaper method of testing parasite load in their drug treatment studies.”